-DENUCHANGE publications
+• DENUCHANGE publications

-The multi-authored review/synthesis paper on Denudation and geomorphic change in the Anthropocene; a global overview by Antonio Cendrero, Juan Remondo et al. was submitted to the journal Earth-Science Reviews (Elsevier) and is currently under review.
-A DENUCHANGE special issue to the journal Geomorphology (Elsevier) is planned and a special issue proposal is currently prepared.
-The special issue shall be edited by Juan Remondo, Piotr Cienciala, Dongfeng Li and Achim A. Beylich, and the theme of the special issue shall be on Denudation under changing environment at different spatial and temporal scales.
-The special issue shall include contributions from the Thematic Session 5 at ICG2022, from the session GM4.1 at EGU 2022, from all interested DENUCHANGE members, and from additional colleagues to be invited.
-Further information will be sent out soon to all DENUCHANGE colleagues.
+The multi-authored review paper on Denudation and geomorphic change in the Anthropocene; a global overview by Antonio Cendrero, Juan Remondo et al. has been accepted for publication in the journal Earth-Science Reviews (Elsevier).

+A DENUCHANGE special issue is planned and a special issue proposal is currently prepared.
+The theme of the special issue shall be on Denudation under changing environment at different spatial and temporal scales.
+The special issue shall include contributions from the Thematic Session 5 at ICG2022, from the session GM 4.1 at EGU 2022, from all interested DENUCHANGE members, and from additional colleagues to be invited.

-A proposal for an edited book on the theme of Climate and Anthropogenic Impacts on Earth Surface Processes in the Anthropocene has been approved by Elsevier and will be produced until August 2023.
+A proposal for an edited book on the theme of Climate and Anthropogenic Impacts on Earth Surface Processes in the Anthropocene was approved by Elsevier and will be produced until August 2023.
 The book will be edited by Achim A. Beylich, Dongfeng Li, Daniel Vázquez Tarrío, Mario Morellon Marteles and Marc Oliva.
 DENUCHANGE colleagues are kindly invited to contribute to this edited book.
-Please find a preliminary outline of the book structure below and please contact Achim A. Beylich (achim.beylich@geofieldlab.com) if you are interested to participate as a chapter author in this book project or if you have any questions.